Welcome to the teachers’ guide to the Tennessee History for Kids booklet Around the World.

 Our designer, Angie Jones, was not amused by my plan to hand-write the names of the states and the bodies of water onto the template maps.
 “Those are going to look terrible,” she told me, and she insisted on doing (professionally) the maps shown on page 30.

-Click on the map and see the one I originally wanted to use.
+Click on the map on the right and see the one I originally wanted to use.
 You think she was too harsh on me?

 Meanwhile, the students are going to need some practice memorizing these states.
 So Click here for a pdf of the blank map of the New England states which you can print out and give them.